-By creating a platform for regions and municipalities, the project aims at developing concrete ideas that enable robust and Just Transition pathways in Bulgaria, Germany, Greece, and Poland.
+The project is completed.
+By creating a platform for regions and municipalities, the project developed concrete ideas to enable robust and Just Transition pathways in Bulgaria, Germany, Greece, and Poland.

-Thus, the project raises awareness of the issue among representatives of regions and municipalities in the targeted countries and promotes collaboration with local communities and authorities to create the common vision and increase the acceptance of the European climate agenda.
+The project sensitized the representatives of the regions and municipalities in the target countries to different aspects of a just coal phase-out and promoted cooperation with the local communities and authorities.
+This contributed to the emergence of a shared vision and increased the acceptance of the European climate targets.

 The annual meetings of the Forum of Mayors, where mayors from mining regions meet to exchange experiences, established a common institutional voice of the municipal level in the Just Transition debate.
 The Declaration of Mayors on the need to involve the municipal level and provide support was signed by 72 municipalities by the end of the project.
 A permanent secretariat was established for the Forum, funded by the European Climate Foundation.

 Within the framework of three studies, the project partners analyzed possible employment effects of the targeted coal phase-out.
 The project sponsor WWF used new data to demonstrate which local jobs are at risk and showed the EU representatives the great potential for creating new jobs.
 These results were presented to more than 500 representatives of EU institutions, coal regions, companies, trade unions and non-governmental organizations who met for the “EU Coal Regions in Transition Platform”.
 During the event, the EUKI project “Regions and Communities for a Just Coal Exit” unveiled the results of three studies on coal regions in Poland, Bulgaria and Greece.
 The project sponsor WWF used new data to demonstrate which local jobs are at risk and showed the EU staff present the great potential for creating new jobs.